ucb-rit/savio-training-intro-fall-2022/intro.md

 Some commands will return an asynchronous object

 ```
-# apply and then get
+# Apply and then get
 ar = dview.apply(lambda x: id+x, 27)
 print(ar)
 # Get the result